-Nikon D5 versus Nikon Df
+Nikon D5 vs Df

-The Nikon D5 and the Nikon Df are two digital cameras that were officially introduced, respectively, in January 2016 and November 2013.
+The Nikon D5 and the Nikon Df are two digital cameras that were revealed to the public, respectively, in January 2016 and November 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The D5 has a resolution of 20.7 megapixel, whereas the Df provides 16.2 MP.
+The D5 has a resolution of 20.7 megapixels, whereas the Df provides 16.2 MP.

-Body comparison: Nikon D5 vs Nikon Df
+Body comparison: Nikon D5 vs Df

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon Df is considerably smaller (38 percent) than the Nikon D5.
 Moreover, the Df is substantially lighter (46 percent) than the D5.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Nikon Lens Catalog.

 Concerning battery life, the D5 gets 3780 shots out of its EN-EL18a battery, while the Df can take 1400 images on a single charge of its EN-EL14 power pack.
 As can be seen in the images above, the D5 has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 In order to provide similar functionality for the Df, there are third party battery grips available as optional accessories (see here on eBay).